-Deceptively marketed and highly addictive, JUUL and similar vaping devices have worked their way into mainstream culture through advertisements and social media campaigns targeting youth – a strategy that has clearly paid off for these companies as the use of their products reaches near epidemic levels.
+Deceptively marketed and highly addictive, JUUL and similar vape pens have worked their way into mainstream culture through advertisements and social media campaigns targeting youth – a strategy that has clearly paid off for these companies as the use of their products reaches near epidemic levels.
 The FDA reports that the use of vaping devices, like JUUL, increased an alarming 78% among high school students and 48% among middle school students between 2017 and 2018, a time when sweet and fruit-flavored “e-juice” with incredibly high levels of nicotine was readily available.
-81% of current youth e-cigarette users cite these flavors, seemingly designed for younger people, as a factor in their taking up the habit.
+81% of current youth vape pen users cite these flavors, seemingly designed for younger people, as a factor in their taking up the habit.

 Has your child become addicted to vaping?
 The dangers may be worse than you expect.

-E-cigarettes pose a number of serious dangers for both youth and adult users.
-In addition to a lifetime addiction to nicotine, risks posed through the use of JUUL and similar vaping devices include:
+Vape pens pose a number of serious dangers for both youth and adult users.
+In addition to a lifetime addiction to nicotine, vaping illnesses posed by of JUUL and similar devices include:

 - Nicotine Poisoning